Rhiannon Goddess: 14 Ways to Work With the Goddess of Horses

 One day when riding she came upon Pywell, King of Dyvet.
 He asked her to stop and she did.
 She married him and a short while later gave birth to a son.
 However, after everyone fell asleep, her son went missing.
 In a panic, and to escape accusation, the nursemaids wiped puppies’ blood on Rhiannon’s face and accused her of murdering her own child.
 As a result, she was tied and sentenced to 7 years of sitting by the city gates telling her story to all and then carrying them on her back into court.
 Pywell stood by Rhiannon as Rhiannon carried out her sentence.
 Years later, her son returned to court and she was exonerated of her crime and reunited with her husband.

 Rhiannon is the archetypical wronged woman.
-She teaches sovereignty, forgiveness, loyalty, and love.
-Rhiannon is associated with the moon, dreams, horses, birds, gates, music, fertility, healing, death, rebirth, transformation and the otherworld.
+Yet she teaches us how to be strong and endure in the face of doubt.
+This is one goddess who will fill you with a sense of self-empowerment.
+And you will never be the same.
+Rhiannon teaches sovereignty, forgiveness, loyalty, and love.
+She is associated with the moon, dreams, horses, birds, gates, music, fertility, healing, death, rebirth, transformation and the Otherworld.

 Ways to Work With Rhiannon Goddess of Horses and Sovereignty